William McKinley: Peace and territorial gain

 McKinley's cabinet agreed with him that Spain must leave Cuba and Puerto Rico, but they disagreed on the Philippines, with some wishing to annex the entire archipelago and some wishing only to retain a naval base in the area.
-Although public sentiment seemed to favor annexation of the Philippines, several prominent political leaders—including Democrats Bryan, and Cleveland, and the newly formed American Anti-Imperialist League—made their opposition known.
+Although public sentiment seemed to favor annexation of the Philippines, several prominent political leaders—including Bryan and Cleveland and the newly formed American Anti-Imperialist League—made their opposition known.